pritamkushwah04/SQLQuikView/README.md

 SQLQuickView takes pride in its ability to render a large amount of rows without breaking the browser or causing crashes.
 The performance optimizations and efficient data handling techniques make working with extensive data a breeze.

----

-**Get Started:**

-For detailed instructions on getting started with SQLQuickView, please refer to the [Getting Started](#) section in our documentation.

-**Contributing:**

-We welcome contributions!
-If you'd like to contribute to SQLQuickView, please read our [Contributing Guidelines](CONTRIBUTING.md).

-**License:**

-SQLQuickView is open-source software released under the [MIT License](LICENSE.md).

-Enjoy using SQLQuickView and maximize your SQL productivity!